How to calculate and reduce your business's burn rate

 With the cost of goods sold, you’re now burning $10,000 a month.
 These examples emphasize the importance of including all costs and expenses when calculating your burn rate.
 In the scenario of the online store, missing the COGS could seriously skew the numbers.
 You’d be operating at a loss and not know it.
 That’s a recipe for failure.

-4 ways to reduce your burn rate
+Four ways to reduce your burn rate

 Laying off employees or reducing salaries are knee-jerk reactions to high burn rates.
-Neither necessarily produces a long-term benefit.
+Neither produces a long-term benefit.
 Layoffs signal that your company is on a downtrend.
 Lower pay rates attract less qualified prospects.
 There are other ways to cut your expenses:

 1. Get real-time spend visibility